-GOALS FY 2023 STATUS FY 2024 PROJECTED FY 2024 thy environment by properly disposing of all solid s, scrap tires and white goods (scrap metal) Completed In Progress blic and private sectors of our community through of the solid waste disposal facility and Inert Landfill.
-Completed In Progress ld the inert landfill in an environmentally friendly g to EPD guidelines.
-Life expectancy 2 years rt landfill in an environmentally friendly Completed to the north of the current inert landfill for future roximaely 25-30 life span In Progress In Progress
+GOALS FY 2023 STATUS FY 2024 PROJECTED FY 2024 thy environment by properly disposing of all solid s, scrap tires and white goods (scrap metal) Completed In Progress · · blic and private sectors of our community through of the solid waste disposal facility and Inert Landfill.
+Completed In Progress d the inert landfill in an environmentally friendly g to EPD guidelines.
+Life expectancy 2 years Completed In Progress to the north of the current inert landfill for future roximaely 25-30 life span In Progress In Progress